 However, this may mean you have to manage two separate sites - adding considerably to your workload.

-A more popular way of catering for mobile visitors is to use a technique called responsive web design.
+A better way of catering for mobile visitors is to use a technique called responsive web design.
 This means you give your website a flexible layout.
 The elements on each page (images, content and so on) shift and change with the screen size.

 For instance, you could show your content in three columns on a desktop computer.
 But on a smartphone's tiny screen, that content would be displayed in a single column, so visitors don't have to scroll sideways or zoom.